letanure/interview-training/README.md

 ## Learning Path

-1. **📋 Review ADRs** - Learn what decisions were made and basic context
+1. **Review ADRs** - Learn what decisions were made and basic context
-2. **🗺️ Read Journey docs** - Understand the full reasoning and implementation details
+2. **Read Journey docs** - Understand the full reasoning and implementation details
-3. **📖 Study Best Practices** - Learn how to use tools and patterns properly in this project
+3. **Study Best Practices** - Learn how to use tools and patterns properly in this project
-4. **🎯 Practice Interview Responses** - Use the interview guide for talking points
+4. **Practice Interview Responses** - Use the interview guide for talking points
-5. **💻 Implement Features** - Add new components following established patterns
+5. **Implement Features** - Add new components following established patterns

 This path takes you from **decisions → reasoning → usage → communication → practice**.

 ## Project Purpose

 This project demonstrates:

 - **Modern React development** practices and tooling
 - **Professional workflow** setup and automation
 - **Architectural thinking** through documented decisions